wireservice/csvkit/docs/index.rst

     sudo apt-get install python-dev python-pip python-setuptools build-essentila

+If the installation appears to be successful but running the tools fails, try updating your version of Python setuptools:

+    pip install setuptools --upgrade
+    pip install csvkit --upgrade

 .. note::

     csvkit is routinely tested on OSX, somewhat less frequently on Linux and once in a while on Windows.
 All platforms are supported.
 It is tested against Python 2.6, 2.7 and PyPy.
 Neither Python < 2.6 nor Python >= 3.0 are supported at this time.